dynamsoft-docs/barcode-reader-docs-mobile/programming/android/faq/reduce-final-size.md

 ---
 layout: default-layout
-title: Reduce the Size - DBR Android FAQs.
+title: Can I reduce the size of the final Android app?
 keywords: Dynamsoft Barcode Reader, FAQ, Mobile, tech basic, Android, battery, consumption
-description: Can I reduce the size of the final Android app? - DBR Android FAQs.
+description: Can I reduce the size of the final Android app?
 needAutoGenerateSidebar: true
 ---